ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 1. An information section which shall collect and tabulate full information on the work of the War Labor Administration, and prepare press and other releases for the information of the public.
 It will also prepare subject matters which appeal to the patriotism of the public to the end that the greatest possible participation in the war effort, particularly by men and women in industry, may be secured.
 Its work will consist primarily in the education of the public to an understanding of the magnitude of the industrial effort.

-2. A publicity section which shall establish and maintain friendly relations with the press and with the radio, theater, and motion-pic- ture activities and similar avenues of publicity.
-This section will be charged with securing the publication of press and similar releases relative to the war labor program, subject to the regulations estab- lished by the Administrator of Public Relations.
+2. A publicity section which shall establish and maintain friendly relations with the press and with the radio, theater, and motion-picture activities and similar avenues of publicity.
+This section will be charged with securing the publication of press and similar releases relative to the war labor program, subject to the regulations established by the Administrator of Public Relations.

 ## Section H. Administration and Correspondence Division